Musicals101.com

 Composer, producer

-Collaborating with lyricist Joe Darion, Leigh is credited for the score for Man of La Mancha (1965), a popular musical based on Cervantes' classic novel Don Quixote.
-With veteran actor Richard Kiley in the title role, the show received the Tony for Best Musical in 1966 and went on to triumph all over the world.
-Leigh found it impossible to repeat this astounding success.
-Cry For Us All (1970) closed quickly, and Odyssey toured for over a year before coming to Broadway as Home Sweet Homer (1976) -- and closing in one ignominious night.
+The Yale graduate started his career as a jazz musician, composing radio and television commercials, including the popular "Nobody Doesn't Like Sara Lee" jingle.
+Leigh established the commercial production firm Music Makers Inc. in 1957 and served as its creative director.
+Collaborating with lyricist Joe Darion, he is credited with the score for Man of La Mancha (1965), including the popular anthem "The Quest" ("To Dream the Impossible Dream").
+With veteran actor Richard Kiley in the title role, the show (based on Cervantes' classic novel Don Quixote) received the Tonys for Best Score and Best Musical in 1966 and enjoyed international popularity.
+Leigh and Darion's Cry For Us All (1970) closed quickly, and the costly Odyssey toured for more than a year before coming to Broadway as Home Sweet Homer (1976) -- and closing in one ignominious night.

 Leigh's Sarava (1979) was kept open for months in an embarrassing and costly attempt to foil hostile critics.
 Chu Chem, about a fictional community of Chinese Jews, closed on the road in 1966, but made a forced, ill-advised appearance on Broadway in 1989.
-Leigh's final score to date was for the embarrassing flop Ain't Broadway Grand (1993).
-He produced and directed Yul Brynner's prolonged and immensely profitable farewell tour of The King and I, which ended on Broadway in 1985.
+Leigh's final Broadway score was for the short-lived Ain't Broadway Grand (1993).
+He produced and took credit for directing Yul Brynner's prolonged and immensely profitable farewell tour of The King and I, which ended on Broadway in 1985.
+Leigh endowed several scholarships in his final years, and died of natural causes at age 86.